There’s nothing quite as troubling, as your engine not starting.

-Before your car would not start did you notice anything out of the ordinary.
+So, before your car would not start, did you notice anything out of the ordinary.
 Was there a low power or a check engine light?
-Consequently, This could aid in the troubleshooting and diagnosis process.
+Consequently, this could aid in the, troubleshooting and diagnosis process.

-All engines require three things to start and run: spark, fuel and compression.
-As a result, If any one of these isn’t there, you aren’t going anywhere.
+So, all engines require three things to start and run: spark, fuel and compression.
+Consequently, if any one of these isn’t there, you aren’t going anywhere.

-No crank / No start – You don’t hear the engine moving at all.
-You might hear a click or buzz but other than that, nothing.
+So, you don’t hear the engine moving at all.
+Also, you might hear a click or buzz, but other than that, nothing.

 You turn the key to the “Start” position, but the engine won’t crank.
-In addition, A single click or repeated clicking is all you hear.
-Hence, A weak battery or poor connection at the battery terminals could be the cause.
-Also, Sometimes a battery cable can get corroded inside causing the same problem.
+In addition, a single click or repeated clicking is all you hear.
+But, a weak battery or poor connection at the battery terminals, could be the cause.
+Also, sometimes a battery cable can get corroded inside, causing the same problem.

 - Starter solenoid

 When an engine cranks, you can hear it spin, but the engine doesn’t catch or run.

 Some of the most common reasons an engine fails to start include:

 - Bad fuel pump or fuel pump relay

 - Bad mass airflow sensor